Gobidev/EDNeutronAssistant/README.md

 [releases tab](https://github.com/Gobidev/EDNeutronAssistant/releases/) and running it.

 ### Linux
+Note: EDNeutronAssistant is still a bit unstable on linux, but support will improve over time.

 To run the program on linux, you can follow these steps:

 - Install Python 3.9 (older versions might work, but not tested)